Curriculum

 Introduction to Virtual Production is a class composed of lectures, discussions, screenings, collaborative exercises, group critiques, and presentations.
 The course is designed to expose students to the fundamental principles of storytelling and collaboration through Virtual Production including producing, writing, directing, cinematography, performance, editing, art direction, and technical direction.
 The course will explore emerging techniques utilizing creativity and technology.
 How do you tell a story in this new form of collaboration?
 How can students apply what is learned to their own creative work?
 History and theory of Virtual Production will be studied and used to inspire personal and creative work in order to better understand how storytelling through Virtual Production can successfully be expressed and most effectively reach its audience.

-MASTERS SEMINAR I: WRITING & DEVELOPING THE VIRTUAL PRODUCTION THESIS (4 credits)
+MASTERS SEMINAR IN VIRTUAL PRODUCTION I: WRITING & DEVELOPING VIRTUAL PRODUCTION THESIS (6 credits)

 The class is composed of lectures, discussions, screenings, readings, critical and creative writing, previsualization, practical planning, collaboration, group critiques and presentations.
 The course is designed to expose students to the fundamental principles of Virtual Production storytelling and, through structured exercises, to guide them into imagining and planning the collaborative Virtual Production thesis projects.
 History and theory of story, visual writing techniques, and analog and digital previsualization will be studied and practiced to inspire professional, personal and creative work in order to better understand how a Virtual Production story can successfully be expressed through imagination and technology.